rafapolo/celohuobihack/README.md

 #### Tech & Architecture

 Coming from decades on web2 engineering, to experiment with web3 protocols and frameworks is a great challenge, breaking the traditional closed clients-servers paradigm into an open decentralized computing system.
 While we missed to have integrated tests, we achieved a high-level system architecture without servers or databases working as a hybrid-exchange, bridging a Fiat currency paired with it's equivalent stablecoin into other chains and tokens.
-With so many open-sourced DAOs and dApps, we focused on the most innovative part of the system: a from-scratch software written in Ruby connected to a local Celo Full Node.
+With so many open-sourced DAOs and dApps, we focused on the most innovative part of the system: a from-scratch software written in Ruby connected to a local Celo Full Node, acting as an Automated Market Maker.
 Our framework also grasps the potential to evolve as a hybrid payment solution.

 The ミ tree pillars of our prototyped system,